bacpop/PopPUNK/docs/model_fitting.rst

 Trivial cluster sets, where every sample is in its own cluster, will be excluded, so the final number of clusters may be less than ``<n>``.

-For a use of these cluster sets, see the :ref:`poppunk-iterate` section.
+For a use of these cluster sets, see the :doc:`poppunk_iterate` section.

 threshold
 ---------